 Program Admission Requirements

-- Participant must be working in an apprenticeship in conjunction with the U.S. Department of Labor, Bureau of Apprenticeship and Training.
+- Participant must be enrolled in the union sheet metal apprenticeship in conjunction with the U.S. Department of Labor, Bureau of Apprenticeship and Training.

 Program Learning Outcomes

 This program is designed to prepare students to demonstrate the following learning outcomes: